 on their manufacturer page.

 has one channel, no effects, and is the evolution of their original combo.
 It's a full range amp suitable for virtually any instrument, although it was originally designed for acoustic bass.
-The current Series 4 model has roughly half the power of the other Acoustic Image Combos (300w vs 600w), and does not feature the removable head option of the other combos.
+The current Series 4plus model has roughly half the power of the other Acoustic Image Combos (300w vs 600w), and does not feature the removable head option of the other combos.

-is identical to the Coda, but it uses a different ten-inch woofer and reduces the attenuation of the midrange/high speaker, as the woofer is more efficient (louder per watt).
+is functionally identical to the Coda, but it uses a different ten-inch woofer and reduces the attenuation of the midrange/high speaker, as the woofer is more efficient (louder per watt).
 Due to this difference, the sound is more focused and forward.
 The Corus is suited for guitar, most keyboards, and other non-bass instruments; the woofer in the Corus does not "reach as low" and isn't as suitable for bass instruments, but can be used for bass in a pinch.
 For regular use with bass instruments, the Coda is a better choice.

 The new TEN2

-uses the same higher power amplifier as the Coda and Corus but utilizes Acoustic Image's unique compact dual ten-inch woofer cabinet with a single tweeter.
+uses the same higher power amplifier and preamp as the Coda and Corus but utilizes Acoustic Image's unique compact dual ten-inch woofer cabinet with a single tweeter.
 One woofer faces down, the other faces forward.
 It also has the removable head feature.
 This produces more of the "in your face" sound of a conventional speaker cabinet combined the downward firing subwoofer design.
-The TEN2 is the smallest 2x10 cabinet on the market.
+The TEN2 is the smallest 2x10 combo on the market.

 Bass or Cello Player?
 Get the Contra, Coda; or if you prefer a more forward sound or need the most volume possible in a compact rig, choose the new TEN2.
 If your needs are for non-bass instruments, or those that do not go far below 100 hz., the Corus or TEN2 are probably the best choice; its "more forward" sound works very well for guitar, cello, mandolin, fiddle/violin, and many other acoustic instruments.
 The Corus has also proven to be the favorite of keyboard players who have tried both speaker versions.
 If you plan to play bass and